Currency:

 Why?

-Because Google warned about this update and many sites had plenty of time to comply with the guidelines.
+Because Google warned about this update, and many sites have had enough time to comply with the recommendations.

 At the same time, Bing announced a change to its algorithms.
 However, they didn't mention it beforehand.